Command Line Parameters

 file=app.pup2.
 Create PUP Mode

-Package a web application as a PUP file.
+Package a web application into a PUP file.

 puppet.exe --create-pup -i <input_folder> -o <output_file.pup> [-p <password>]Parameter Description: